-At Red Stag Fulfillment it’s our honor to speak with thousands of eCommerce businesses and online sellers, foreign and domestic, who want to learn more about our order fulfillment and 3PL services.
-We are committed to helping businesses in their search for a long-term warehousing and fulfillment partner.
-We know first-hand how important it is to find the best fulfillment service for your business.
-Which is why we know we can’t work with everyone who approaches us.
-We sometimes even refer potential clients to our competitors.
+At Red Stag Fulfillment, it’s our honor to speak with thousands of eCommerce businesses and online sellers, foreign and domestic, who want to learn more about our order fulfillment and 3PL services.
+We are committed to helping eCommerce businesses in their search for long-term warehousing and fulfillment partners because we know firsthand how important it is to find the best fulfillment service for your eCommerce brand.

 Finding the Best Fulfillment Company

-We’ve included details about five fulfillment companies, each of which has different requirements and areas of expertise.
-We’ve included average parcel weights, fulfillment minimums, warehouse locations, and SKU breadth requirements for these fulfillment services:
+We’ve included details about five fulfillment companies, which all have different requirements and areas of expertise.
+We’ve included average parcel weights, fulfillment minimums, warehouse locations, and SKU breadth requirements for these logistics providers:

 - eFulfillment Service

 - Rakuten Super Logistics